tuwien-musicir/DeepLearning_Tutorial/README.md

 If the GPU is configured correctly, it should also print `Using gpu device 0: GeForce GTX 980 Ti` or similar.

-# Tutorials

-For the tutorials, we use iPython / Jupyter notebook, which allows to program and execute Python code interactively in the browser.

-To run the tutorials go into the `DL_Tutorial` folder and start from the command line:

-`ipython notebook`

-Your web browser will open showing a list of files.
-Start the tutorials one after another by clicking on the following:

-1. <b>Car_recognition.ipynb</b><br/>
-   This tutorial shows how images are loaded into Python and classified binary into "cars" and "not cars" using
-   a) a Fully Connected neural network and b) a Convolutional Neural Network.

-(more tutorials to follow)

 # Source Credits